christophemarois/utip/README.md

 ## License

-This software is licensed under the MIT licensed.
+This software is licensed under the MIT license.